AESS Annual Elections

 This committee is responsible for recruiting and nominating candidates for the elected offices of AESS.
 In identifying candidates for positions, the Nominations Committee seeks to assure the representation of the Association’s diversity of membership, in terms of age, gender, racial, and ethnic background, substantive interest, field of work, type of employing institutions, and other considerations.
 In practice, this means actively identifying and working with potential candidates and building an elections slate every spring.

-Voting will open May 3 and close May 19.
+Voting will open April 13 and close April 21.
 Members in good standing will receive an email notification with link to a ballot.
 You must be logged into your account to view the ballot and vote.

 To vote, complete the embedded google form below.
 Click the radio button to signify your votes Once you have selected a candidate for each position you wish to vote for, submit your response.
 You will not be able to go back and add additional votes once you hit submit.